 Eventually the Wilsons left DC and moved to Santa Fe, NM.
 They’ve continued to speak out and have both written books about their experiences.

-The film is based on the books Fair Game: How a Top CIA Agent Was Betrayed by Her Own Government by Valerie Plame and The Politics of Truth: A Diplomat’s Memoir: Inside the Lies that Led to War and Betrayed My Wife’s CIA Identity by Joe Wilson.
+The film is based on the books Fair Game: How a Top CIA Agent Was Betrayed by Her Own Government by Valerie Plame and The Politics of Truth: A Diplomat’s Memoir: Inside the Lies that Led to War and Betrayed My Wife’s CIA Identity (affiliate links) by Joe Wilson.
 Jez Butterworth and John-Henry Butterworth wrote the screenplay.
 Doug Liman directed.